pyimreg/python-register/README.rst

 About
 =====

-imreg, short for image registration, is a python package for image registration built ontop of scipy and numpy.
+*imreg*, short for image registration, is a python package for image registration built ontop of scipy and numpy.

 It is currently maintained by Nathan Faggian, Riaan Van Den Dool and Stefan Van Der Walt.